mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/01/config-sync.md

 - I used a public GitHub repository, in the real life you will need to [grant the Config Sync Operator access to your private Git repository](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/how-to/installing#git-creds-secret).
 - If you delete in your cluster the Kubernetes objects managed and synchronized by Config Sync, they will be recreated by Config Sync.
 - You could managed the deployments on multi-clusters from within the same Git repository by using the concept of [Cluster selectors](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/how-to/clusterselectors).
-- For update of `nomos` and the Config Sync Operator, it's documented [here](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/how-to/installing#upgrading_versions) but actually the release page of the Config Sync is not up to date.
-You may want to follow the Anthos release page, Config Sync version and release are following the Anthos ones apparently.
+- For the upgrade of `nomos` and the Config Sync Operator, it's documented [here](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/how-to/installing#upgrading_versions).
 - `Helm` and `Kustomize` are not yet supported by Config Sync.

 Complementary and further resources: